Morse theory for manifolds with boundary: Boundary stable and unstable critical points

-These facts also emphasize that right half-handle attachments and left half-handle attachments are somehow dual operations on $\S$.
+Lemma~\ref{lem:leftonsigma} and Example~\ref{ex:n=3} emphasize that right half-handle attachments and left half-handle attachments are somehow dual operations on $\S$.
 This can be seen also at the Morse function level: changing a Morse function $F$ to $-F$ changes all right half-handles to left-half handles and conversely, see Section~\ref{ss:bcpahh} and \ref{s:larpc} below.
-But the above lemma shows another aspect as well: a right half handle attachment consists on gluing a disk, a left half-handle attachment consists of removing a disk.
-Indeed, in the case of right attachment, $(\S_1',M_1')~=~(\S_1\cup D^{k}\times D^{n-k},\p \S_1)$ associated with an embedding $\Phi\colon \p D^{k}\times D^{n-k}\to M_1$.
+But the above lemma shows another aspect as well: a right half handle attachment consists of gluing a disk, a left half-handle attachment consists of removing a disk.
+Indeed, in the case of right attachment, $(\S_1',M_1')~=~(\S_1\cup D^{k}\times D^{n-k},\p \S_1')$ associated with an embedding $\Phi\colon \p D^{k}\times D^{n-k}\to M_1$.
 On the other hand, by definition, for an embedding $\Phi':(D^{k-1}\times D^{n+1-k},\p D^{k-1}\times D^{n+1-k})\to (\S_1,M_1)$ the pair

 is obtained from $(\S_1,M_1)$ by a \emph{handle detachment} of index $k-1$.
-Hence we obtain:
+We formulate this observation as a rephrasing of Lemma~\ref{lem:leftonsigma}.

-\begin{corollary} The effect on $(\S_1,M_1)$ of a right half--handle attachment of index $k$ (at the level of cobordism) is a handle attachment of index $k$ at the level of $(\S_1,M_1)$.
-Conversely, the effect on $(\S_1,M_1)$ of a left half-handle attachment of index $k$ (at the level of cobordism) is a handle detachment of index $k-1$ at the level of $(\S_1,M_1)$.
+\begin{corollary} The effect on $(\S_1,M_1)$ of a right half--handle attachment of index $k$ is a handle attachment of index $k$ to $(\S_1,M_1)$.
+Likewise, the effect on $(\S_1,M_1)$ of a left half-handle attachment of index $k$ is a handle detachment of index $k-1$.
 In particular, $M_1'$ is obtained from $M_1$ as the result of a $k$ surgery in the first case, and $(k-1)$ surgery in the second. \end{corollary}

-The duality can be seen also as follows: we can cancel any handle attachment by a suitably defined handle detachment, and conversely.
+The duality can also be seen as follows: we can cancel any handle attachment by a suitably defined handle detachment, and conversely.

 The following definition introduces a terminology which is rather self-explanatory.
 We include it for completeness of the exposition.

 \begin{definition} We shall say that a cobordism $(\O',Y')$ between $(\S,M)$ and $(\S',M')$ is a \emph{right (respectively left) half-handle attachment} of index $k$, if $(\O',Y',\S',M')$ is a result of right (respectively left) half-handle attachments of index $k$ (in the sense of Definition~\ref{def:rha}) to $(\S\times[0,1],M\times[0,1],\S\times\{0\},M\times\{0\},\S\times\{1\},M\times\{1\})$. \end{definition}